|Section 179 Deduction|

 |New Equipment Cost After Savings||$32,500|

-This deduction is good on new and used equipment, as well as off-the-shelf software.
-This limit is only good for 2017, and the equipment must be financed/purchased and put into service by the end of the day, 12/31/2017.
+2019 Deduction Limit = $1,000,000 ( one million dollars) - This deduction is good on new and used equipment, as well as off-the-shelf software.
+To take the deduction for tax year 2019, the equipment must be financed or purchased and put into service between January 1, 2019 and the end of the day on December 31, 2019.

-Bonus Depreciation is generally taken after the Section 179 Spending Cap is reached.
-Note: Bonus Depreciation is available for new equipment only.
+100% Bonus Depreciation Bonus Depreciation is generally taken after the Section 179 Spending Cap is reached.
+The Bonus Depreciation is available for both new and used equipment.

 Most people think the Section 179 deduction is some mysterious or complicated tax code.
 It really isn’t, as you will see below.